 The second period became very interesting for the IceRays.
 Head Coach Brad Flynn was ejected from the game at 3:21 due to a disagreement, but the IceRays answered anyway on their second and final power play of the night.
 At 10:38, IceRays forward Mason Krueger batted in a loose puck from outside the crease to triple the lead, 3-0.

 Another bench minor and an ensuing hooking call led the Brahmas to start a rush back 5-on-3 in the third period.
 Brahmas forward Pete Kessel slotted a shot from the blue line to answer and cut the lead to 3-1.
 Less than two minutes later at 7:53, Brahmas defenseman Jake Melisko fired in a shot from the left point to cut the lead to one, 3-2.
-Just after that goal, IceRays general manager Pat Dunn, who was serving as an assistant for Coach Kyle Christensen, was also tossed from the game.
+Just after that goal, IceRays general manager Pat Dunn, who was serving as an assistant, was also tossed from the game.
 With one coach remaining, the IceRays pushed back their lead to 4-2 thanks to a 2-on-1 rush led by forward Jayson DiMizio and a conversion from Cole Gammer at 14:56.
 The Brahmas did not find an answer while pulling the netminder, giving the IceRays a hard-earned 4-2 win over the Brahmas.

 IceRays netminder Tomáš Vomáčka (18-11-6) earned the win, stopping 26 of 28 shots, while Brahmas goaltender Alec Calvaruso (24-7-0) was given the loss, halting 11 of 15 shots.
 The IceRays begin their final road trip of the season on Friday, Mar.
 31 at 7:11 p.m. to open a two-game weekend against the Shreveport Mudbugs from George’s Pond at Hirsch Coliseum.
 Coverage begins at 6:55 p.m. on SportsRadio Corpus Christi (KSIX 1230AM) and Hockey TV.